oskarissimus/prompt-compressor/DEPLOYMENT_SETUP.md

 # Deployment Setup Guide

-This guide will help you set up automatic deployment to Google Cloud Functions when you push to the main branch.
+This guide will help you set up automatic deployment to Google Cloud Run when you push to the main branch.

 ## Prerequisites